senlin/so-multisite-dashboard-feed-widget/readme.txt

 With the arrival of WordPress version 3.1.2 all of a sudden the Dashboard Feed on Multisite had disappeared.
 A few others noticed this too, but nobody had any solutions.
 That is the reason why I made this plugin.
 By default it shows the titles (and links to) the 3 latest Posts of the Main Site (blog_id=1) in a box with a yellow background which shows as the first available widget in the dashboard of all sites hanging under the Multisite.

-As this is my first plugin, I have not yet included an options page.
-Actually there are not that many variables anyway.
-But making options available is on the TO-DO list.

-The default settings are:<br />
+The default settings are:
 - the plugin automatically takes the RSS Feed of the main site in the WordPress Multisite install (`blog_id=1`)
-- the default number of RSS items is 3<br />
+- the default number of RSS items is 3
 - the standard title of the widget box is "Recent Updates"

 The plugin comes localized for use on sites other than the English language and/or on bi/multilingual websites.
 In the languages folder you will find the .po, .pot and .mo files.
 For now there is only one line, but when I get around to do the options page, that will of course become more.